Traits

 TODO

-You have an example class that applies one or more traits.
-If that class has two or more methods with the same signature, the result is a compiler error.
-You can change the names of the methods to correct this error.
+When you mix traits into a class, that class can possibly have two methods with the same signature.
+Procedures with the same name and parameters cannot be in the same scope.
+Thus, the result is a compile-time error.
+But you can change the names of the methods to correct this error.

 Trait A